-Tips for Workshop
+Tips for Workshop Sessions

-- 18 slots available (?? with hands-on activities requiring a laptop and ?? with hands-on activities without laptops) - Maximum three presenters - Must be interactive - Two hours long - ✓ 5 concurrent sessions - ✓ 75% are technical and offered as either pre-conference OR post-conference in the afternoons - ✓ Assume that audience will bring their own laptops - Any additional hardware needs to be provided at the venue - Any additional software needs to be provided before the conference - ✓ Assumptions about participants must be articulated - Pre-reg knowledge/skill - Certain groups - The first listed presenter receives complimentary registration and two nights of complimentary lodging - The second listed presenter receives complimentary registration and does not receive complimentary lodging - Other listed presenters do not receive complimentary registration or lodging.
+- 16 slots available

+- 5 concurrent sessions

+- 2 hours long

+- Maximum 4 presenters

+- Assume that audience will bring their own laptops

+- Any additional hardware needs to be provided at the venue

+- Any additional software needs to be provided before the conference

+- Assumptions about participants must be articulated

+- Pre-reg knowledge/skill

+- Certain groups

+The first listed presenter receives complimentary registration and two nights of complimentary lodging.

+The second listed presenter receives complimentary registration and does not receive complimentary lodging.

+Other listed presenters do not receive complimentary registration or lodging; they receive early registration.